Book cover

 Io dico che quando la Terra non girava, e l’uomo, vestito da greco o da romano, vi faceva così bella figura e così altamente sentiva di sé e tanto si compiaceva della propria dignità, credo bene che potesse riuscire accetta una narrazione minuta e piena d’oziosi particolari.

-I say that when the Earth didn't rotate, and man, dressed as a Greek or a Roman, looked so handsome and felt so highly of himself and took such pleasure in his dignity, I believe he could well accept a minute and detailed account filled with idle particulars.
+I say that when the Earth wasn't rotating, and the man, dressed as a Greek or a Roman, made such a good impression and felt so highly of himself and was so pleased with his own dignity, I believe he could easily accept a narrative full of trivial and superfluous details.

 Si legge o non si legge in Quintiliano, come voi m’avete insegnato, che la storia doveva esser fatta per raccontare e non per provare?

-Is it written, as you taught me, in Quintilian that history should be made for storytelling and not for proving?
+Do you not read in Quintilian, as you have taught me, that history should be made to narrate and not to prove?

-I don't deny it, Don Eligio replied, but it's also true that no such detailed books, indeed, minutely meticulous in every hidden particular, have ever been written since, as you say, the Earth began to rotate.
+- I don't deny it, - replies Don Eligio, - but it's also true that such meticulous books, indeed full of the most minute details, have never been written since, in your opinion, the Earth began to rotate.

-Mrs. Countess wore a lilac dress with a rich lace collar...
+The Count got up on time, at exactly half past eight...
+The Countess wore a lilac dress with a rich lace trim at the neck...

-and what do you want me to care?
+Oh, holy God!
+And what do you want me to care about it?

 Copernico, Copernico, don Eligio mio, ha rovinato l’umanità, irrimediabilmente.

-Copernicus, Copernicus, my dear Eligio, has ruined humanity, irreversibly.
+Copernicus, Copernicus, my Don Eligio, has irreparably ruined humanity.

 Ormai noi tutti ci siamo a poco a poco adattati alla nuova concezione dell’infinita nostra piccolezza, a considerarci anzi men che niente nell’Universo, con tutte le nostre belle scoperte e invenzioni; e che valore dunque volete che abbiano le notizie, non dico delle nostre miserie particolari, ma anche delle generali calamità?

-We have all gradually adapted to the new concept of our infinite insignificance, even considering ourselves nothing in the vast Universe, with all our beautiful discoveries and inventions; so what value, then, do you want our news to have, not to mention our individual miseries, but also the general calamities?
+By now, we've all gradually adapted to the new concept of our infinite smallness, even considering ourselves less than nothing in the Universe, with all our beautiful discoveries and inventions; and what value do you want the news to have, not just of our particular miseries, but even of general calamities?

 Storie di vermucci ormai, le nostre.